 Take a leisurely boat trip from South Queensferry to reach the island and enjoy an afternoon visiting the 12th century Abbey.
 Construction of the historic Inchcolm Abbey was started under the orders of King David I.

 In more recent times the island has also played its part in the 1st and 2nd World Wars.
 Due to its location in the Firth of Forth it was ideally placed as a defensive HQ.
-At this time many war ships were anchored between the Forth rail bridge and Inchcolm Island.
+At this time, many war ships were anchored between the Forth Rail Bridge and Inchcolm Island.
 Wartime constructions include anti-submarine booms, secret tunnels, heavy gun emplacements and an engine house used to generate electricity.

 Visitors often overlook Glasgow in favour of Scotland’s capital, however, this hip, vibrant city is definitely worth a visit and is an easy day trip from Edinburgh (a short 45 minute train ride).
-Known as the world’s friendliest city, Glasgow is famous for its stunning architecture, world-class visitor attractions, shopping and lively nightlife.
+Known as the world’s friendliest city, Glasgow is famous for its welcoming locals, its stunning architecture, world-class visitor attractions, shopping and lively nightlife.

-Jupiter Artland (30 minutes)
+Jupiter Artland (from 30 minutes)

 Jupiter Artland is located on the outskirts of Edinburgh (technically in West Lothian), however, it’s well worth the detour if you have the time and transport.
 It’s a contemporary park showcasing art installations, a woodland art trail, grass sculptures and more.
 There’s also a lovely teashop if you need to refuel at any point.
 If you’re on a budget, head there on a Monday for ‘‘pay what you want Mondays’ and note that it’s only open from May to September.

-Rosslynn Chapel in Roslin (30 minutes)
+Roslynn Chapel in Roslin (from 30 minutes)

 Most people are aware of the existence of this famous chapel, following its starring role in the movie ‘The Da Vinci Code’.
 However, it’s much more impressive away from the silver screen, where you can touch and feel the history.
 The first foundation stones were cut in 15th century on a small hill in the village of Roslin, 10 miles from Edinburgh.